ljnazar/Market_Online/README.md

-Market Online of Store Oficom S.R.L
+Market Online - Oficom S.R.L.

-Tailwind use for styles and use API of vendor.
+Made with React Js and using Tailwind for the styles.

 https://market-oficom.web.app/